 Optimize WordPress Database

-Each time you upload your contents on your site, WordPress automatically saves everything even unnecessary files, which makes your site’s database uselessly heavy.
+Each time you upload your content on your site, WordPress automatically saves everything even unnecessary files, which makes your site’s database uselessly heavy.
 It is one of the main reasons behind your website taking lots of time loading pages.
 So, to remove unnecessary files like trash posts, comments, spams, trackbacks, and pingbacks, you might take the help of WordPress database cleaner plugins like WP-Optimizer, WP-DBManager, WP Clean Up Optimizer, and WP-Sweep.

-Images usually cover a larger space of your wp-content folder which takes a lot of time to load and may result in reduce in overall speed of your website.
+Images usually cover a larger space of your wp-content folder which takes a lot of time to load and may result in a reduction in the overall speed of your website.
 So, optimizing these images is a vital task to improve your site’s speed.
 You can minimize the size of your images by using different compression tools such as TinyPNG or Imagify.
 They compress your image files by 50%-80% without any loss of image quality.

 Use Lazy Load WordPress Plugin

-Using lazy load is a smart technique for the image-heavy websites that usually frustrate by taking a long time to load.
+Using lazy load is a smart technique for image-heavy websites that usually frustrate by taking a long time to load.
 The lazy load delays the loading of images i.e. loads only the images “above the fold” that the user wants to see.
 When the user scrolls down, the images below the fold will load one by one.
 Since, it defers loading all the images at once, the page load faster and ensures more happy users.

 For more detail to speed up your WordPress website using Lazy Load, check out our article: How to Lazy Load on WordPress Website?